 History of trauma

-Indications of infection, or unexpected weight loss or gain
+Signs of infection, or unexplained weight loss or gain

 The following are some factors that should be evaluated during the physical examination of TMD patients.
 This is in addition to any imaging that is required.

-Jaw function (Graded scale) - how is pain made better or worse by jaw function and movement.
+Jaw function (graded scale) - assessing how pain is affected by jaw function and movement

-Noticed changes in sensation head, neck, and shoulders – (peripheral neuropathy).
+Observed changes in sensation in the head, neck, and shoulders (suggestive of peripheral neuropathy)

 Observation - Check for: